Zone51alex/CER_BetterDA/README.md

 # JG-BETTERDAMOD
-a Simple Mod that Fixes anbd improves Diable's Arsenal and Variants.
+a Simple Mod that Fixes and improves Diable's Arsenal and Variants.